Two Weeks in Melbourne

 A Webinar for the Queensland Law Society on managing high-conflict clients.

 An internet radio Interview about our book It’s All Your Fault at Work with Tess Brook, a coach and mediator in Brisbane.
-(A recording of the interview will be available in a few weeks on our website, under the In The News section).

 Overall, it was a great trip with wonderful people (with special thanks to the Monash staff), and I have already made arrangements to repeat the 3-day law course and the 2-day workplace training for professionals next September, 2016.